jkeohan/rctr-2-14-22/w02d03/intro-to-props.md

 The above was created using [Google Draw](https://docs.google.com/drawings/d/1pG32gpXhkLqtBR2g_SrXWVeX6sza3TAq3zpP0Sjq3QM/edit?usp=sharing)

-The architecture represents all the Components and the props that are being passed to each one.
+The architecture represents all the Components and the props that are being passed from parent to child Component.
 This makes it much easier to understand the flow of data in our app.

 ### Bonus - The ...spread Operator and Object Destructuring